Of all the reasons, why choose to learn French? Here you will find many genuine and compelling reasons why you should study.

 12. Immigration to France, Canada, and other Francophone countries

 French is one of the requirements of economic immigration to Quebec province or Canada.

 It is one of the main reasons why the government of the respective countries provides incentives for immigrants’ language learning.

-Imagine you are fluent in French, and the company where you are working is out looking for personnel to fill various positions in France, Belgium, Switzerland, Luxembourg, Canada, Africa, or other French-speaking nations.
+Imagine you are fluent in French.
+The company you are working for is out looking for personnel to fill various positions in France, Belgium, Switzerland, Luxembourg, Canada, Africa, or other French-speaking nations.

 Your resume will unquestionably receive priority, among others, ahead of others who don’t have such qualifications.